"Just a straw hat. What’s so special?"

 Kid`s drawing or a museum masterpiece?

 “Му five-year-old nephew/grandchild/neighbor`s son could do that,” a comment like that would have been a chart topper of reaction to art works that do not fit in with the conservative art views.
 Well, can you unmistakably identify which picture had already taken its rightful place at a museum and which one still is kept in a home folder among other treasures?
-Child’s drawings for the experiment were provided by the Arthive team members.20 questions448 passed the test
+Child’s drawings for the experiment were provided by the Arthive team members.20 questions567 completed the test

 What is the name of the painting?